 Scanners or utilities that provide the ability to send custom ICMP queries.

 The table below specifies different individual consequences associated with the attack pattern.
 The Scope identifies the security property that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in their attack.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a pattern will be used to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

-An attacker sends an ICMP type 13 Timestamp Request to determine the time as recorded by a remote target.
+An adversary sends an ICMP type 13 Timestamp Request to determine the time as recorded by a remote target.
 Timestamp Replies, ICMP Type 14, usually return a value in Greenwich Mean Time.
-An attacker can attempt to use an ICMP Timestamp requests to 'ping' a remote system to see if is alive.
-Additionally, because these types of messages are rare they are easily spotted by intrusion detection systems.
-Many ICMP scanning tools support IP spoofing to help conceal the origin of the actual request among a storm of similar ICMP messages.
+An adversary can attempt to use an ICMP Timestamp requests to 'ping' a remote system to see if is alive.
+Additionally, because these types of messages are rare they are easily spotted by intrusion detection systems, many ICMP scanning tools support IP spoofing to help conceal the origin of the actual request among a storm of similar ICMP messages.
 It is a common practice for border firewalls and gateways to be configured to block ingress ICMP type 13 and egress ICMP type 14 messages.